OfficialLahusa/ShutDownTheCyberplex/README.md

-# TurtleDoomLike
+# Shut Down The Cyberplex
-A doomlike game created using Logo-like turtles for a university software challenge.
+A doomlike game created using Logo-like turtles for a university software challenge between December 1st 2021 and January 3rd 2022.
 **Photosensitivity Warning**: On slower machines the rendering technique might cause excessive flickering.

+## Building
+The project can built from source using BlueJ.
+Alternatively a compiled release is available on the project's GitHub repository.
+Run using:
+`java --module-path "C:\Program Files\BlueJ\lib\javafx\lib" --add-modules javafx.swing,javafx.media -jar ShutDownTheCyberplex.jar`
+The module path can be substituted for any other valid **JavaFX** (https://openjfx.io/) install location, it currently refers to the default location of BlueJ's included javafx library.

 ## Team
 Lasse Huber-Saffer (https://github.com/OfficialLahusa)